tnfe/FFCreator/README.md

 highWaterMark: '6mb',
 ```

-- Set the `pool` to turn on or off the object pool mode, which should be set reasonably according to the actual configuration of your machine.
+- Set the `pool` to turn on or off the object pool mode.

 ```javascript
 pool: true,